autocrossblog/autocrossblog_astro/src/content/post/2007/2007-06-19-high-definition-240z-engine-removal.md

 You can see/download the video with the URL below.
 But please right click and save the file, it is large.
 180mb, but I think the quality is well worth the wait for the download.

-2024 Update: [Uploaded to YouTube](https://www.youtube.com/watch?v=gk4KsPQu9z4).
+2024 Update:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gk4KsPQu9z4?si=E5nyys2N7SOdQGT4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 180mb large?
 Lol 2007 me was so funny